vulijigo/BankOnDiscord/README.md

 10. We will be adding commands that support NFTs later including createNFT, deleteNFT, validateNFT etc.

 ## HELP
-Returns a list off all the commands possible with explanations and uses
+Returns a list of all the commands possible with explanations and uses.

 Sample Request completed at the Discord chat box.
-Note the use types in "/bank" then gets a prompt.
+Note the user types in "/bank" then gets a prompt.
 ```
 /bank help
 ```